Visual1mpact/Paradox_AntiCheat/README.md

 <div align="center">
   <b>Paradox AntiCheat - A utility to fight against malicious hackers on Bedrock Edition.</b>

-  Paradox is based on Scythe AntiCheat and can be found [here.](https://github.com/MrDiamond64/Scythe-AntiCheat "here.")
+  Paradox is based on Scythe AntiCheat and can be found [here.](https://github.com/MrDiamond64/Scythe-AntiCheat "here.")</div>

 **Paradox exists due to some differences within Scythe so under the GPLv3 License I have forked the project and rebranded it to fix those differences.
 All original commit